Photo: Michael T. Ricker

 Selected additional references (illustrated): Adès and McClean 2009, 63; Barajas 2012, 144; Campbell 2003, 52; Costa 2009, 55; Heller 1999, 9; Ittmann 2006, 161; Lear 2017, 177; Maples Arce 1970, pl.
 12; Monsiváis et al. 2002, 65; Museo del Palacio de Bellas Artes 1987, 23; Prignitz 1992, 30; Ricker et al, 79; Affron et al. 2016, 212; Williams [1988], 63.

 At the time, Rivera was openly supporting Trotsky.
-Neither he nor his artist wife, Frida Kahlo, ever belonged to LEAR, and, increasingly isolated from other Mexican artists, Rivera continued to work on murals commissioned by the Calles-backed government.
-In May 1934 Siqueiros published “Rivera’s Counter-Revolutionary Road” in the American journal New Masses, condemning Rivera for his support of Trotsky, his adherence to the fresco medium (which Siqueiros thought was antiquated), his lack of technical inventiveness, and his relationships to his wealthy patrons.
+Neither he nor his artist wife, Frida Kahlo, ever belonged to the LEAR, and, increasingly isolated from other Mexican artists, Rivera continued to work on murals commissioned by the Calles-backed government.
+In May 1934 muralist David Alfaro Siqueiros published “Rivera’s Counter-Revolutionary Road” in the American journal New Masses, condemning Rivera for his support of Trotsky, his adherence to the fresco medium (which Siqueiros thought was antiquated), his lack of technical inventiveness, and his relationships with his wealthy patrons.
 The stage was set, therefore, at the time of the publication of Frente a Frente, for a concentrated offensive against Rivera as a “counter-revolutionary” government collaborator.
-Méndez’s print represents LEAR’s militant approach to art and politics in its first phase (before the establishment of the Popular Front in Mexico and LEAR’s change of heart toward President Cárdenas.)
-The sectarian politics of the Mexican Left are in full play in Calaveras del Mausoleo Nacional.
+Méndez’s print represents the LEAR’s militant approach to art and politics in its first phase (before the establishment of the Popular Front in Mexico and the LEAR’s change of heart toward President Cárdenas.)
+The sectarian politics of the Mexican Left are on full display in Calaveras del mausoleo nacional.

-Méndez wrote “IV Internacional” on Rivera’s forehead, referring to Trotsky’s Fourth Communist International, and “PNR” (Partido Nacional Revolucionario) on Riva Palacios.
-The dollar sign (also used for the peso) and swastika on Rivera’s and Rivas Palacio’s chairs implicate the two as reactionary capitalists.
-At their feet, in a scene reminiscent of works by Posada, a small calavera policeman, wearing jackboots and a black cap, menaces a working-class, calavera couple with his pistol, expelling them from the concert hall.
-Ironically, the music performed at this event was the Sinfonía Proletaria (Proletarian Symphony) by the composer Carlos Chávez.
-Chávez later became a member of LEAR, but at that time he was collaborating with the government in the inauguration ceremonies, and he is seen here conducting the orchestra.
-A notice displayed on the floor announces the program: “Today, The Sun, Proletarian Corrido, Tickets 25 pesos,” emphasizing the unfairness of charging a high price for a work with a supposedly proletarian theme.
+Méndez wrote “IV Internacional” on Rivera’s forehead, referring to Leon Trotsky’s Fourth Communist International, and “PNR” (Partido Nacional Revolucionario) on Riva Palacios.
+The peso/dollar sign and swastika on Rivera’s and Rivas Palacio’s chairs implicate the two as reactionary capitalists.
+At their feet, in a scene reminiscent of works by Posada, a small calavera policeman, wearing jackboots and a black cap, menaces a working-class calavera couple with his pistol, expelling them from the concert hall.
+Ironically, the music performed at this event was Llamadas (Calls), subtitled Sinfonía proletaria (Proletarian Symphony), by the composer Carlos Chávez, seen here conducting the orchestra.
+Chávez later became a member of the LEAR, but at that time he was collaborating with the government in the inauguration ceremonies.
+A notice displayed on the floor announces the program: “Today, The sun, Proletarian corrido, Tickets 25 pesos,” pointing to the irony of charging this high price for a work with a supposedly proletarian theme while preventing the actual proletariat from attending.
 (Deborah Caplow)

 Cataloging note: All but the earliest impressions show a vertical crack in the block, upper left.